lupyuen/zig-bl602-nuttx/README.md

 # Wishlist for Zig Compiler

+Building a Call Graph at Compile-Time with Zig Compiler looks pretty challenging.

+I hope that future versions of the Zig Compiler will support the following...

-TODO: Type Reflection should include full path of source file
+-   Type Reflection for C Declarations will provide the full path of source files

+    (Makes it easier to identify the module for each declaration)

-TODO: @compileLog should emit any kind of strings
+-   `@compileLog` will emit any kind of strings

+    (So that `@compileLog` can generate proper Mermaid.js strings like "`Start-->LoRaMacInitialization;`")